songpoemHQ/songpoem.github.io/_pages/index.md

     description: "Lost a key developer?
 We seamlessly integrate with your team to fill gaps and ensure continuity in the development."
     image_name: "songpoem-teamwork.png"
   - title: "Results Without Complexity"
-    description: "You don’t need to be a tech expert—we translate your business goals into actionable, tech-driven solutions that are easy to understand and implement."
+    description: "We translate your business goals into actionable, tech-driven solutions that are easy to understand and implement."
     image_name: "songpoem-Community-engagement.jpeg"
   - title: "Proven Technical Expertise"
     description: "Seamless Integration, Reliable Processes, Workflows"